ZenitH-AT/nvidia-data/README.md

 The JSON files created by ```get_data.py``` were initially primarily intended to be used by the ```nvidia-update.ps1``` script (available at [ZenitH-AT/nvidia-update](https://github.com/ZenitH-AT/nvidia-update)) but are now also used by other projects, such as [ElPumpo/TinyNvidiaUpdateChecker](https://github.com/ElPumpo/TinyNvidiaUpdateChecker).

 Previously, ```nvidia-update.ps1``` needed to query the NVIDIA Download API multiple times, iterating through and filtering every bit of data.
-Measures to speed up this process (i.e. limiting queries to desktop/mobile GPU and GeForce cards only) mostly just made the code more complicated.
+Measures to speed up this process (i.e., limiting queries to desktop/mobile GPU and GeForce cards only) mostly just made the code more complicated.

 Now, the script passes the data taken directly from this repository to the NVIDIA [AjaxDriverService](https://gfwsl.geforce.com/services_toolkit/services/com/nvidia/services/AjaxDriverService.php).
-An example of how this data is used can be found [here](https://github.com/ZenitH-AT/nvidia-update#faq).
+An example of how this data is used can be found [here](https://github.com/ZenitH-AT/nvidia-update#how-does-the-script-check-for-the-latest-driver-version).

 ## Possible future changes

-- The script should be updated to account for not all alternative names being repeated in other entries (e.g. nForce 630i is not retrieved by ```get_data.py```).
+- The script should be updated to account for not all alternative names being repeated in other entries (e.g., nForce 630i is not retrieved by ```get_data.py```).